typhonjs-node-npm-scripts/typhonjs-npm-scripts-test-mocha/README.md

 `.npmscriptrc` must be defined in the root path and contain a JSON formatted object hash `test` hash with the following options:
 ```
-(string)          coverage - An optional string to append that may upload results to Codecov on Travis CI.
+(string)          report - An optional command to execute that may upload results to Codecov on Travis CI.
 (object)          istanbul - An object hash containing Istanbul configuration with the following options:
    (string)          command - The Istanbul command to execute (cover, check-coverage, instrument, report).
    (Array<string>)   options - An array of optional parameters which are appended to the invocation of Istanbul.